exakat/exakat-docs/User/Configuration.rst

   + skipInteger : 1,-0,-1

     + List of omitted integer values.
 By default, 0, 1 and -1.
+:ref:`Could Be Enumeration <could-be-enumeration>`
+  + minElements : 2

+    + Minimal number of elements to consider that a property may be an enumeration.
 :ref:`Could Be Parent Method <could-be-parent-method>`
   + minChildren : 4